 Advantages of Aadhar based e-KYC:

-In case customers do not follow the above process, they will have to submit an attested address and ID proof, get email and mobile verifications done along with having to appear in person for verify identity.
+In case customers do not follow the above process, they will have to submit an attested address and ID proof, get email and mobile verifications done along with having to appear in person.
 But through the Aadhar based e-KYC process, they will only have to provide their Aadhaar card.

 Advantages of e-KYC:

 The Aadhaar e-KYC has a number of benefits associated with its use, which are listed below:

 - The risk of document forgery is minimal

 - It is done with the individual’s authorisation